snez17/discrete-optimization-tasks/README.md

 4. "Insurance cost" (March 2023)

-   There is my homework for thr university course on econometrics (need to add comments and interpretations)
+   There is my homework for the university course on econometrics (need to add comments and interpretations)

 5. Value at Risk analysis (December 2020)